tylerjwoods/nfl_game_predictor/README.md

 As dicussed earlier, the number of games that was averaged across was originally chosen at six.
 I varied that number to the previous 1 game, 2 games, and all the way up to 6 games.

 When a the model makes a prediction, it gives the probability of the home team winning or the away team winning.
-For example, the model predicts that there is a 70% chance of the home team winning and 30% chance of the away team winning.
+For example, the model predicts that there is a 70% chance of the home team winning and 30 percent chance of the away team winning.

-What if I only want to make a 100 dollar bet if the model is 65% sure that it is correct?
-What about 75% sure?
+What if I only want to make a 100 dollar bet if the model is 65 percent sure that it is correct?
+What about 75 percent sure?
 As we increase this threshold, the number of games that I bet on will decrease but I have a higher chance (hopefully) of winning money.

 ![logstic-regression-gambling][(images/gains_losses_thresholds_logstic.png)]